Iambian/dotd-magicalc/readme.md

   via manual calculation or by removing their effect altogether (as it's not expected many, if any, will meet those requirements).
 Those simplifications are noted with the magic definition.
+* Magics that are heavily reliant on other cast magics, such as the Enigma type magic, may show up incorrectly in some cases due to list extension.
+This very problem is why I don't broadly share this utility, and it's not an easy one to solve.
+This can be partially mitigated by changing the `MAGICLIST_EXTEND` variable in the script to a lower number

 License
 -------